 Donor-advised funds continue to become more popular, so here is a brief primer on how they work, why donors use them, and how they could benefit your organization.

 Donor-advised funds (DAF) are defined by the IRS as “separately identified fund or account that is maintained and operated by a section 501(c)(3) organization, which is called a sponsoring organization.”

 What does this actually look like?

-You are a donor. $5,000,000 comes into your checking account overnight via completely legal means.
+$5,000,000 comes into your checking account overnight via completely legal means.
 Congratulations!
 But you don’t eat avocado toast, so you are rich, own a home, and have no student debt.

-You want to give the money to nonprofit organizations in your community, but don’t know which organizations and how much you want to give just yet.
-You meet with a Certified Professional Accountant (CPA) and they advise you to open a DAF.
+You want to give the money to nonprofit organizations, but don’t know which organizations and how much you want to give just yet.
+You meet with your financial advisor (remember, you are a rich millennial) and they recommend you open a DAF.

-Then you inform Fidelity you are prepared to invest the full five million in a DAF.
-The Fidelity Charitable Giving Fund, a 501(c)(3) organization, opens DAF on your behalf.
-These funds, and any subsequent contributions, will remain in the DAF until you direct them to be granted to a non-profit organization (NPO).
+Then, you inform Fidelity you are prepared to invest the full five million in a DAF.
+The Fidelity Charitable Giving Fund, a 501(c)(3) Sponsoring Organization, opens DAF on your behalf.
+These funds, and any subsequent contributions, will remain in the DAF until you direct them to be granted to a non-profit organization.

 What are the donor advantages of using a DAF?

-Contributions to 501(c)(3) organizations, which include DAFs, are tax-deductible.
+Contributions to DAFs are tax-deductible.
 Parking money in a DAF is an easy way to reduce taxable income in a given year, allowing the donor time to decide to which organization they want to give.

 Donation of Illiquid Assets